 Camping at Guadalupe National Park

-Camping at Guadalupe is a guaranteed night of adventurous solitude framed by an enormous panorama of west Texas sky.
-The Guadalupe
+Camping at Guadalupe is a guaranteed night of adventurous solitude framed by an enormous panorama of the west Texas sky.

-Mountains range provide the perfect backdrop to any outdoor activity here in Guadalupe Mountains National Park, and successfully shatter the misconception that Texas is all just flat and boring!
+The Guadalupe Mountains range provides the perfect backdrop to any outdoor activity here in Guadalupe Mountains National Park, and successfully shatter the misconception that Texas is all just flat and boring!

 Best National Parks in the Eastern United States

-Obviously, there are more National Parks in the Western United States but we can't forget the Eastern States.
-We choose our favorite and want to hear what your favorites our in the comments below!
+There are more National Parks for kids in the Western United States but we can't forget the Eastern States.
+We have listed the best national parks for families below!